stupidpupil/wales_ish_r5r_runner/README.md

 (See [this link for information about *driving-time* matrices](https://github.com/stupidpupil/wales_ish_osrm_runner/tree/matrix-releases).)

+## Constraints

+The maximum walking distance is 3 kilometres.
+Walking speed is 4.7 km/h.

+The maximum trip duration is 6 hours.

+Transfer "slack" time - the minimum time between alighting from one vehicle and boarding another - is believed to be 120 seconds.

 ## Arrive by
 *Arrive by* matrices include waiting time between the end of the journey and the arrive-by-time.
 This is intended to reflect the experience of using public transport to attend an appointment at a prespecified time.